lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 header: no
 ---

-(U+262E)

 ### _Purpose_
 {:.no_toc}

 This tutorial carries out a self-consistent density-functional calculation for PbTe using the **lmf**{: style="color: blue"} code.
 Some of the basics are covered in the [basic lmf tutorial for Si](https://lordcephei.github.io/lmf_tutorial/), which you may wish to go through first.
-This tutorial
+This tutorial has a similar purpose but is more detailed.
+It

 1. generates a self consistent potential within the LDA
-2. illustrates some features of the input file's programming language capabilities
+2. illustrates some of the input file's programming language capabilities
-3. demonstrates how to make neighbour tables using the **lmchk**{: style="color: blue"} tool
+3. makes neighbour tables using the **lmchk**{: style="color: blue"} tool
 4. synchronizes with an [ASA tutorial](https://lordcephei.github.io/asa-doc/) on the same system, enabling a comparison of the ASA and full potential methods.
 5. is the starting point for other tutorials on optics, a QSGW calculation of PbTe, and comparing energy bands computed in different ways.